 Survey of Commercial and Institutional Energy Use (SCIEU)

-The purpose of this survey is to collect detailed information on the energy demand and consumption patterns of Canadian businesses and institutions.
+The purpose of this survey is to collect statistical information on the energy demand and consumption patterns of commercial and institutional buildings across Canada.

 - Energy consumption and disposition

 The survey is split into two components: the building component and the institution component.